Distillation-guided Representation Learning for Unconstrained Gait Recognition: Experiments

 \subsection{Ablation Study}

-To show the impact of each part in our design, we conduct a series of experiments.
+To show the impact of each part in our design, we conduct a series of ablation experiments.

-\textbf{RGB modality is sensitive to appearance change}.
-In Table~\ref{tab:BRIAR_train}, we evaluate the framework only using RGB modality with GaitGL as a feature extraction model, i.e. GaitGL$_{RGB}$.
-We observe that it has lower performance than silhouette-based one, i.e. GaitGL, decreasing from 29.77\% to 15.69\% even only testing on annotated walking sequences set, i.e. Pre-defined, due to its sensitivity to appearance change, but its feature has unique attributes that augment the silhouette feature with a 3.97\% improvement.

 \textbf{Ratio and RGB help better silhouette embedding}.
-In the gait recognition model, we evaluate the \emph{ratio attention} and \emph{cross modality distillation}.
-From Table~\ref{tab:CASIA_ablation}, when we apply cross modality distillation, the recognition accuracy on CL reaches 85\% and its verification result increases by 0.52\%.
+In the gait recognition model, we evaluate the \emph{ratio attention} and \emph{cross modality distillation} by employing GaitGL as the backbone.
+From \Cref{tab:CASIA_ablation}, when we apply cross modality distillation, the recognition accuracy on CL reaches 85.0\% and its verification result increases by 0.5\% using the exact same model as GaitGL.
 As for ratio attention, it improves verification and Rank-1 accuracy under all conditions.
-Compared to the baseline, our proposed GAR gains a remarkable improvement on verification and Rank-1 in CL from 80.11\% and 83.3\% to 80.83\% and 85.7\% respectively, which means the view angle cue from ratio and RGB's feature space help build a representative embedding.
+Compared to the baseline, our proposed GAR gains a remarkable improvement on verification and Rank-1 in CL from 80.1\% and 83.3\% to 80.8\% and 85.7\% respectively.
+These improvements are also shown in the BRIAR dataset, which means the view angle cue from ratio and RGB's feature space help build a representative embedding.

+\textbf{RGB modality is sensitive to appearance change}.
+In \Cref{tab:reid}, we evaluate the framework only using the RGB modality with GaitGL as a feature extraction model, i.e. GaitGL$_{RGB}$.
+We observe that it has lower performance than silhouette-based one, i.e. GaitGL, decreasing from 17.3\% to 15.6\%.
+Considering GaitGL is a model focusing on temporal rather than spatial information, we further experiment on CAL~\cite{Gu_2022_CVPR}, which achieves SoTA in public clothes-changing ReID datasets.
+But it only reaches 17.6\%, still lower than gait-based methods.
+So, as mentioned in~\cite{shen2022comprehensive}, even though RGB is an acceptable modality for gait recognition, it is not widely applied due to its sensitivity to appearance change.
+However, its feature has unique gait information that augments the silhouette feature.